 Even after the disconnection moratorium was lifted in September 2021, the emergency customer protections in place have shielded residential and small business customers from disconnections.
 Disconnections remained at zero in 2021 for residential and small business customers.
 PG&E and SCE resumed residential disconnections in October 2022 and November 2022, respectively, with a small number of non-CAPP customers.
-For CAPP customers, after disconnection protection expires in April 2023, the earliest disconnection for non-payment will be late May 2023 for PG&E and SCE, and August 2023 for SoCalGas and SDG&E. For commercial disconnections, PG&E resumed disconnections for small business and commercial customers in March 2022.
+For CAPP customers, after disconnection protection expired in April 2023, the earliest disconnection for non-payment was May 2023 for PG&E and SCE, August 2023 for SDG&E, and October 2023 for SoCalGas.
+For commercial disconnections,

+PG&E resumed disconnections for small business and commercial customers in March 2022.
 SCE restarted its standard collections process for small, medium, and large commercial customers in July 2022 via a slow ramp up process.
 SoCalGas resumed collection activities for business customers (small and large) in May 2022.
 SDG&E resumed credit and collection processing for small business customers in January 2022.

 The CPUC has been closely monitoring the mounting arrears accumulated during the COVID-19 pandemic and has provided more tools and time to relieve customer debts.
 As Figure 1 shows, the total residential arrearages for the four large IOUs was \$428 million in January 2019 before the pandemic began.
+The first CAPP funding was distributed to eligible customer accounts in January 2022, and the second CAPP relief was distributed in January 2023; both resulted in a temporary reduction in total arrearages across all large utilities.
 The total residential arrears increased to \$548 million in March 2020 when the disconnection moratorium was instituted and continued to grow to \$1.8 billion in December 2021.

-This figure has continued to grow throughout 2022 and hit \$2.4 billion by December 2022.
+This figure continued to increase throughout 2022 and hit \$2.4 billion by December 2022.
+Total Arrearages peaked in March 2023 at \$2.6 billion, shortly after the CAPP 2.0 relief in January, and ending December 2023 at \$2.1 billion.
 Figure 2 provides the breakdown of total residential arrearages for each large IOU.